Tiphanie Canada is a painter who was born in Bayonne (South West of France) in 1989.

 After graduating from a Master’s degree, she felt the need to paint again.
 She resumed painting in 2018 and she fully dedicated to her art practice from 2019.

 The interaction between matter and light is the essence of my work.
-I have a visceral need to bring them together, as if they were inseparable.
+I have a visceral need to bring them together.

 For me, the artistic process or “my journey to the finished artwork” is as important as the artwork itself.
 It is even more intimate.
 Each painting is a new adventure, a kind of inner journey.
 The process is the path I discover step by step during the creation.
 Sometimes, I encounter difficulties, dead-ends, crossroads that make me take other directions and experience new things, but my destination is always an emotion.
 It is when I feel it that I know I have arrived.